octobercms/docs/markup-filter-page.md

     {{ currentUrl }}

 <a name="reverse-routing"></a>
-## Reverse routing
+## Reverse Routing

-When linking to a page that has URL parameters defined, the ` | page` filter supports reverse routing by passing an array as the first argument.
+When linking to a page that has URL parameters defined, the `|page` filter supports reverse routing by passing an array as the first argument.

     url = "/blog/post/:post_id"
     ==